 Most bakeries allow you to purchase the cube croissant in limited amounts like New York’s Julien Boulangerie while others ship their cubic croissants in small quantities like San Francisco’s Lil’ Alijo.

-Although locations are quite limited since it’s a relatively recent food phenomenon on social media, here is an interactive map where you can find croissant cubes in the US:
+Although locations are quite limited since it’s a relatively recent food phenomenon on social media, you can be sure to find them in tourist destinations from NYC to Las Vegas.
+Here is an interactive map where you can find croissant cubes in the US:

 Again. like the spiral croissant, some bakeries have their own names for this cubic croissant.
 These include…

 - Le Cube Robuchon @ Le Deli Robuchon (London, England)

 - Cube Danish @ 232 Cakery (Tauranga, New Zealand)